meariba123/ADRs/week4.md

 **Status:** Accepted

 **Context:**
-The system requires a database to store all user and complaint data.
-I considered relational databases (MySQL) and document-based databases (MongoDB).
+The system needed a database to store user information, complaints, and related data.
+I compared relational databases such as MySQL with document-based databases like MongoDB.

 **Decision:**
-I chose MongoDB due to its flexible schema design and compatibility with Flask via the PyMongo library.
+MongoDB was chosen for its flexible, schema-free design and strong compatibility with Flask through the PyMongo library.

-**Consequences:**
+**Pros:**
-- Data can be stored in a natural JSON-like format.
+- Stores data in a natural, JSON-like format
-- CRUD operations are easy to perform.
+- Makes CRUD operations straightforward
-- Offers strong scalability for additional features in the future.
+- Scales easily to support future features and enhancements